CloudLabs-MOC/CloudLabs-SEED/Cryptography/RSA-Public-Key-Encryption-and-Signature-Lab/RSA-Public-Key-Encryption-and-Signature-Lab.md

 ```

 The result of the command contains two certificates.
 The subject field (the entry starting with s:) of
-the certificate is www.example.org, i.e., this is www.example.org’s certificate.
+the certificate is `www.example.org` , i.e., this is  www.example.org’s` certificate.
 The issuer field (the
-entry starting with i:) provides the issuer’s information.
+entry starting with `i:`) provides the issuer’s information.
 The subject field of the second certificate is the
 same as the issuer field of the first certificate.
 Basically, the second certificate belongs to an intermediate
 CA. In this task, we will use CA’s certificate to verify a server certificate.
 If you only get one certificate back using the above command, that means the certificate you get is signed
 by a root CA. Root CAs’ certificates can be obtained from the Firefox browser installed in our pre-built VM.
-Go to the Edit->Preferences->Privacy and then Security->View Certificates.
+Go to the `Edit->Preferences->Privacy and then Security->View Certificates`.
 Search for the name of the issuer and download its certificate.
-Copy and paste each of the certificate (the text between the line containing "Begin CERTIFICATE"
+Copy and paste each of the certificate (the text between the line containing `"Begin CERTIFICATE"`
-and the line containing "END CERTIFICATE", including these two lines) to a file.
-Let us call the first one c0.pem and the second one c1.pem.
+and the line containing `"END CERTIFICATE"`, including these two lines) to a file.
+Let us call the first one `c0.pem` and the second one `c1.pem`.

 Step 2: Extract the public key **(e, n)** from the issuer’s certificate.
 Openssl provides commands to
 extract certain attributes from the x509 certificates.
-We can extract the value of n using -modulus.
+We can extract the value of n using `-modulus`.
 There
-is no specific command to extract e, but we can print out all the fields and can easily find the value of e.
+is no specific command to extract `e`, but we can print out all the fields and can easily find the value of `e`.

 ```
 For modulus (n):